braze-inc/braze-docs/_docs/_user_guide/engagement_tools/landing_pages/drag_and_drop.md

 > Using the drag-and-drop editor, you can create and customize a landing page to grow your audience and collect preferences directly in Braze.

 {% alert important %}
-Landing pages are currently in Early Access.
-There is a limit of 5 landing pages on a per company basis.
+Landing pages are currently in early access.
+There is a limit of five landing pages per company.
 {% endalert %}

 ## Creating a landing page (drag-and-drop)